Bionus/imgbrd-grabber/docs/docs/plugins/translation.md

 2. Rename it by the name of your language in English, for example "German" (so the file will be called "German.ts").
 3. Launch Qt Linguist.
 4. Open ("File > Open..." or `Ctrl + O`) your translation file.
-5. A new window will pop-up: for the source language's language, set English, and for the country USA (you can also leave the default value).
+5. A new window will pop up: for the source language's language, set English, and for the country USA (you can also leave the default value).
 For the target language and country, just put here your language and country (in the previous example, German from Germany).

 ### Editing an existing translation